havutran/Lightwave-power-transfer-for-federated-learning-based-wireless-networks/README.md

 #
-### This is the Matlab source code to reproduce our IEEE Wireless Communications Letters paper, titled "Lightwave Power Transfer for Federated Learning-based Wireless Networks".
+### This is the Matlab source code to reproduce our IEEE Communications Letters paper, titled "Lightwave Power Transfer for Federated Learning-based Wireless Networks".

 ### The full-text of the paper can be found here: https://arxiv.org/abs/2005.03977